LutfiyaCharfaray/Low-Cost-Tremor-Assessment-22G34/README.md

 - The Tablet code can be packaged for android using Google Colab and Buildozer.
 Follow these guidelines for using Google Colab to package the app https://towardsdatascience.com/3-ways-to-convert-python-app-into-apk-77f4c9cd55af
+- The code used to package the app using Google Colab can be found under Tablet code/Packaging1.
+- An example of the buildozer.spec file that is generated during packaging is included in the Packaging1 folder (to refer to the requirements needed to package the app).

 ## How to use the app
 - Enter the password to log into the app.